A server fails.

 Thinking you can get away with buying an off-the-shelf router or computer at the same place you buy your hot dogs is a recipe for disaster.
 The money you’ve saved up front will pale in comparison to that lost by underperformance and limited support.

-Solution: Quite simply, don’t cut corners on the equipment that runs your business.
+Solution: Quite simply, don’t cut corners on the equipment that runs your business by partnering with companies that can leverage industry-leading technology to bring you the value for your budget.

 7) Not Properly Setting Up Antivirus.